 When you live in a beautiful state like Colorado with mountains, trees, and rivers, you expect to see wildlife wandering around.
 Sometimes, the animals get too close for comfort.

 If wildlife like bears and mountain lions are endangering public safety in a residential area or on your property, call 303-660-7500 or 9-1-1.

-If the wildlife is a nuisance, such as squirrels in your attic or racoons in your chimney, call a private animal control organization to remove the animal.
+If the wildlife is a nuisance, such as snakes in your yard, squirrels in your attic, or racoons in your chimney, call a private animal control organization to remove the animal.
 Wildlife may also be handled by local wildlife rehabilitation groups.

 Learn to live with wildlife:

 - During the fall, many wild animals will be preparing for winter.
 You may see them in your yard collecting and storing food or looking for a place to raise their young.

 - Enjoy wild animals from a distance.
 Never handle or attempt to pet or feed wildlife.
 Do not keep wildlife as pets.

 - Use secure-fitting lids on garbage cans that are outside.
 Keep your trashcans in a closed garage or shed.